OctopusDeploy/blog/blog/2022-q2/support-emails/index.md

 With [output variables](https://octopus.com/docs/projects/variables/output-variables) and a little effort, the **Send an Email** step can also include everything needed to start troubleshooting.

-Our sample runbook scrapes a Kubernetes cluster for information to send in an email to support, including:
+In this example, our sample runbook scrapes a Kubernetes cluster for information to send in an email to support, including:

 - Deployment information
 - Pod logs